Greg Haddrick

-Gregory Bevan Haddrick (7 September 1960) is an Australian-born Logie Award winning screenwriter and film and television producer.
+Gregory Bevan Haddrick (7 September 1960) is an Australian-born screenwriter and film and television producer.
 Over the last decade he has won six AWGIE Awards as a writer, two AFI Awards as a producer, and an International Emmy Award nomination as a writer and producer.
+In addition, in 2006 he won a Logie Award for a mini-series.
 In 2012, The Australian reported that: "If you've watched an Australian television drama in the past year, there's a one in two chance it was written by Greg Haddrick."

 Early life

-Haddrick is the younger child and only son of actor Ron Haddrick AM MBE.
+Haddrick is the younger child and only son of actor Ron Haddrick AM MBE and his wife.
 He was educated at Homebush Public School, where he was School Captain in 1972, and at Newington College (1973–78), where he was Senior Prefect in 1978.
 In 1982 he graduated with as a Bachelor of Arts (Honours, English) from the University of Sydney.